osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 and then save the file.

 The important modifications include:
-* A JAX-RS resource method implementation, replacing the the `TODO` section
+* A JAX-RS resource method implementation, replacing the the `TODO` section.
-* The `@Component` is modified to register this component as an OSGi service
+* The `@Component` is modified to register this component as an OSGi service.
 * The `@JaxrsResource` annotation is used to mark this as a JAX-RS whiteboard resource.
 * Remember to change the name of the component from `ComponentImpl.java` to `Upper.java`

-### Building the implementation
+### Building the Implementation

 It's now time to build the implementation project.